Is Your Practice Ready

 Dental Offices

 Solo and group practices.
-If you use digital X-rays, EHR, or email patient info, HIPAA applies to you.
+If you use digital X-rays, a patient records system (EHR), or email patient info, HIPAA applies to you.

 Urgent Care Centers